umputun/tg-spam/site/docs/index.md

 ## Getting spam samples from CAS

-CAS provide an API to get spam samples, which can be used to creata a set of spam samples for the bot.
+CAS provide an API to get spam samples, which can be used to create a set of spam samples for the bot.
 Provided [`cas-export.sh`](https://raw.githubusercontent.com/umputun/tg-spam/master/cas-export.sh) script automate the process and result (`messages.txt`) can be used as a base for `spam-samples.txt` file.
 The script requires `jq` and `curl` to be installed and running it will take a long time.

 ```bash
 curl -s https://raw.githubusercontent.com/umputun/tg-spam/master/cas-export.sh > cas-export.sh